 Length of Clip: 2:22

-Remove the dipstick from the oil fill tube, and use a cloth to wipe it clean.
+Remove the engine oil dipstick from the oil fill tube and wipe it clean with a cloth.
 This will allow the oil to drain.

-With the oil drained and the new filter in place, it's time to fill your riding lawn mower with oil.
-Make sure to use the exact type and amount specified in your owner's manual.
+Fill the engine with oil - make sure you use the exact type and amount specified in your operator's manual.
 Do not overfill, as this can cause excessive smoking, as well as harm to the engine.